Socket

 Socket 370 or PGA370

-1. When referring to a processor, a CPU socket or processor socket is a connection that allows a computer processor to connect to a motherboard.
-For example, the Socket 370 is an example of such a socket.
+1. With a processor, a CPU socket or processor socket is a connection that allows a computer processor to connect to a motherboard.
+For example, Socket 370 is an example of such a socket.
 The picture shows an example of what a socket may look like on a motherboard.
-Although there were computers that used the slot processor, most computers today and in the past have used socket processors.
+Although some computers use slot processor, most computers today and in the past have used socket processors.

 Computer processor sockets